Away With The Steiners

 The hike returns downhill on the same track, and the descent is tough on toes and knees.

 The kids didn’t seem to find it hard on the downhill and half jogged in parts.
-(Yes, after on occasions saying how they couldn’t possibly walk a single step further on the uphill..).
+Yes, after on occasions saying how they couldn’t possibly walk a single step further on the uphill!

 But the reward at the top is hella breathtaking.
 In the best way.
-And I wouldn’t stop to hesitate in recommending the Roys Peak hike as a bucket-list one.
+I wouldn’t stop to hesitate in recommending the Roys Peak hike as a bucket-list one.

 Incredible.

-Know before you go
+TIPS – Things to know before you go

 Parking is free for the Roys Peak hike but there is a $2 suggested donation kindly requested at the start of the track.